kenhanscombe/ukbtools/README.md

 ## Overview

 After downloading and decrypting your UK Biobank (UKB) data with the supplied [UKB programs] (http://biobank.ctsu.ox.ac.uk/crystal/docs/UsingUKBData.pdf), you have multiple files that need to be brought together to give you a dataset to explore.
 The data file has column names that are edited field-codes from the [UKB data showcase](http://www.ukbiobank.ac.uk/data-showcase/). `ukbtools` makes it easy to collapse the multiple UKB files into a single dataset for analysis, in the process giving meaningful names to the variables.
-The package also includes functionality to retreive ICD diagnoses, explore a sample subset in the context of the UKB sample, and collect genetic metadata.
+The package also includes functionality to retrieve ICD diagnoses, explore a sample subset in the context of the UKB sample, and collect genetic metadata.

 <br>